scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### One-Hop Path Type {#onehop}

-The `OneHopPath` path type (`PathType=2`) is currently used to bootstrap beaconing between neighboring ASes.
+Bootstrapping beaconing between neighboring ASes relies on the `OneHopPath` path type (`PathType=2`).
 This is necessary as neighbor ASes do not have a forwarding path before beaconing is started.

 A one-hop path has exactly one Info Field and two Hop Fields.
+Any entity with access to the AS forwarding key can create a valid info and Hop Field as described in [](#inffield) and [](#hopfld), respectively.
 The second Hop Field is created by the ingress SCION border router of the neighboring AS while processing the one-hop path.
 The appropriate Hop Field can be processed by a border router based on the source and destination address.
 In this context, the following rules apply:

 - At the source endpoint AS, *CurrHF := 0*.
 - At the destination endpoint AS, *CurrHF := 1*.

-Any entity with access to the forwarding key of the source endpoint AS can create a valid info and Hop Field as described in [](#inffield) and [](#hopfld), respectively.

 Upon receiving a packet containing a one-hop path, the ingress border router of the destination AS fills in the `ConsIngress` field in the second Hop Field of the one-hop path with the ingress interface ID.
 It sets the `ConsEgress` field to the unspecified value 0, ensuring the path cannot be used beyond the destination AS.
 Then it calculates and appends the appropriate MAC for the Hop Field.